 During the night of August 28–29, Pope ordered Irvin McDowell’s 3rd Corps (including King’s Division) to remain at Jackson’s front along the Warrenton Turnpike.
 He also ordered Major General Philip Kearny to march his 1st Division (3rd Corps, Army of the Potomac) west from Centerville and join Major General Franz Sigel’s 1st Corps (Army of Virginia) in a dawn attack on Jackson’s front.

-The next morning, Pope was surprised to learn that King had withdrawn from the Warrenton Turnpike and that McDowell, who was lost, was not in the area.
+The next morning, a surprised Pope learned that King had withdrawn from the Warrenton Turnpike and that McDowell (who was lost) was not in the area.
 To prevent Jackson’s escape, Pope ordered Major General Fitz John Porter to march his 5th Corps, along with King’s Division, to the west.
 Planning to trap Jackson in a pincer movement, Pope expected Porter to strike Jackson’s right flank while Sigel’s troops attacked from the front.

-Early on the morning of August 29, Major General John Reynolds’ Pennsylvania Reserves Division joined Sigel’s corps in the vicinity of Henry Hill, south of the turnpike.
-At 7 a.m. the combined force advanced in a line nearly two-miles long and began probing Jackson’s defenses.
+Early on the morning of August 29, Major General John Reynolds’ Pennsylvania Reserves Division joined Sigel’s corps near Henry Hill, south of the turnpike.
+At 7 a.m. the combined force advanced in a line nearly two miles long and began probing Jackson’s defenses.
 Skirmishing soon turned into a major clash along the eastern end of the line near Sudley Church.
-Several Union assaults penetrated Jackson’s line, but each time the Rebels recovered to push the Yankees back.
+Several Union assaults penetrated Jackson’s line, but each time the Confederates recovered to push the Union soldiers back.

 Meanwhile, at about 10 a.m., Lee arrived in the area with Longstreet’s Corps.
 Longstreet convinced Lee not to throw his corps into the engagement between Jackson and Sigel.
 Instead, they deployed Longstreet’s Corps on the western end of Jackson’s line to thwart Porter’s flanking movement.